tensorlayer/TensorLayer/README.md

 Similar to TensorLayer, Keras and TFLearn are also popular TensorFlow wrapper libraries.
 These libraries are comfortable to start with.
-They provide high-level abstractions; but in turn mask the underlying engine features from users.
-Though good for bootstrap, it becomes hard to manipulate the low-level powerful features of TensorFlow.
+They provide high-level abstractions; but mask the underlying engine from users.
+It is thus hard to customize model behaviors and touch the essential features of TensorFlow.
 Without compromise in simplicity, TensorLayer APIs are generally more flexible and transparent.
 Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into the TensorFlow low-level APIs only if need.
-TensorLayer does not intend to create library lock-in.
+TensorLayer does not create library lock-in.
 Users can easily import models from Keras, TFSlim and TFLearn into a TensorLayer environment.